 At Leiston, we plan activities that will allow children to master different aspects of the English curriculum.
-We use the Power of Reading scheme to plan genres of written work around engaging texts.
+We use Literacy Shed planning to plan genres of written work around engaging texts.
 Where appropriate, Talk for Writing is incorporated into these plans to enhance children’s confidence and develop their oracy skills when learning to sequence both fiction and non-fiction texts.
-Daily plans are written by the individual teacher for the individual teacher so they are able to deliver a challenging and knowledgeable lesson that caters for all pupils in the class.
+Daily plans are written by the individual teacher so they are able to deliver a challenging and knowledgeable lesson that caters for all pupils in the class.
 Where there are two or more classes in a year, staff coordinate planning so that children are getting the same experiences.

-There are discrete phonics lessons in early years and KS1 taught using Read Write Inc. Discrete spelling lessons are taught both in KS1 and KS2.
+There are discrete phonics lessons in early years and KS1 taught using All Aboard Phonics.
+Discrete spelling lessons are taught both in KS1 and KS2 using Spelling Shed.
 Where there are gaps in phonic knowledge in KS2, interventions are planned and delivered to enable the children to move on in their learning of spelling patterns.

 There are daily reading workshops, shared reading sessions and independent reading activities taking part outside of the English lesson, which are often cross-curricular.
-Guided Reading is planned and taught with a focus on three reading components (the three umbrellas): vocabulary, retrieval and inference.
-Children learn about language, are able to retrieve information, summarise and sequence, infer meaning, predict and understand authorial intent.
+Reading skills are taught through the implementation of VIPERS (Vocabulary, Infer, Predict, Explain and Sequence/Summarise).
+Through regular discussion and application children learn about language, are able to retrieve information, summarise and sequence, infer meaning, predict and understand authorial intent.

 Differentiation and interventions are organised by the class teacher to engage and accelerate reading and writing as needed by the individual pupil.
 Support staff enable groups and individual children to access the work with a suitable challenge.
 Our SENCO is consulted for advice on further interventions.
 Teachers are encouraged to use a range of teaching strategies to meet the needs of their pupils learning styles and needs including: